NETWAYS/foreman-training/configmanagement/04_ansible.md

 ****

-Graphical integration uses Remote-Execution plugin which will be covered later in more depth.
+Graphical integration uses Remote-Execution plugin which we covered earlier.

 ~~~ENDSECTION~~~